dgdgomez/lvCICD_PredefinedCommandLineOperations/README.md

 ## GitHub Actions Runner

-### Download
+### Adding a self-hosted runner to a repository

-1. Go to GitHub repository.
+1. On GitHub.com, navigate to the main page of the repository.
-2. Settings > Actions > Runners > New self-hosted runner
+2. Under your repository name, click **Settings**.
+If you cannot see the "Settings" tab, select the ... dropdown manu, then click **Settings**.

+image

+3. In the left sidebar, clic **Actions**, then click **Runners**.
+4. Click **New self-hosted runner**.
+5. Select the operating system image and architecture of your self-hosted runner machine.

+image

+> [!IMPORTANT]
-3. Runner image > Select Windows x64
+> Select Windows x64.

+6. You will see instructions showing you how to download the runner application and install it on your self-hosted runner machine.

-4. Download the latest runner package https://github.com/actions/runner/releases/latest
+Download the latest runner package https://github.com/actions/runner/releases/latest

+For more information about how to Adding self-hosted runners, see this [help topic](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners "Adding self-hosted runners").

 ### Create the runner